Luigi Mangione: State and federal charges

+The indictment charged that Mangione had crossed state lines in order to stalk and kill Thompson.
+On April 25, he was arraigned in the Thurgood Marshall United States Courthouse and pleaded not guilty to his federal charges.

+Mangione is being held at the Metropolitan Detention Center (MDC) in Brooklyn under Federal Register Number 52503-511.

 Defense

 Mangione retained defense attorney Thomas Dickey for his Pennsylvania case.
-On December 13, he retained Karen Friedman Agnifilo, a former prosecutor at the Manhattan district attorney's office and former legal analyst with CNN, as his defense attorney for the New York case.
+On December 13, 2024, he retained Karen Friedman Agnifilo, a former prosecutor at the Manhattan district attorney's office and former legal analyst with CNN, as his defense attorney for the New York case.
 He later hired prison consultant Craig Rothfeld to assist with matters related to his incarceration.

 Mangione pleaded not guilty to all of the Pennsylvania and New York charges.
-After the announcement of the death penalty in April, his New York defense team requested that the judge block the Justice Department from pursuing the death penalty, arguing that the decision was a "publicity stunt" and "consistent with the new culture of the highest levels of the Justice Department, one that values personal will over process, publicity over discretion and partisan politics over justice".
+After the United States Department of Justice announced their intent to seek the death penalty in April, his New York defense team requested that the judge block the Justice Department from pursuing the death penalty, arguing that the decision was a "publicity stunt" and "consistent with the new culture of the highest levels of the Justice Department, one that values personal will over process, publicity over discretion and partisan politics over justice".